AngeloGalav/grocery-instance-detection/README.md

 </p>

 This was also the first assignment for the Image Processing and Computer Vision A.Y.
 2023/2024.
+To access the second assignment, which instead leverages CNNs and Deep Learning to classify groceries, [click here](https://github.com/AngeloGalav/grocery-image-classification).